aaronanderson/groovy-cloud-editor/README.md

 [CodeMirror 6](https://codemirror.net/6/) is a major rewrite and is currently in beta.
 CodeMirror 6 uses [Language Packages](https://codemirror.net/6/examples/lang-package/) and  require a parser such as a [Lezer](https://lezer.codemirror.net/) grammar.
 CodeMirror 6 does support [autocomplete](https://codemirror.net/6/docs/ref/#autocomplete).

 Currently a Lezer parser for Groovy is unavailable although one could be created based off of the [Java](https://github.com/lezer-parser/java/blob/master/src/java.grammar) one.
 With CodeMirror 6 full parsing the autocomplete/hint functionality could be greatly simplified by sending only contextual AST data server-side instead of the whole script for Java reflection.
+The gramar may also be devised to be more flexible to allow for autocompletion in specific context which otherwise would be considered invalid syntax.
 Additionally with most of the syntax validation performed in the parser only a single full script validation on the server-side would be necessary before persisting the script.

 #### Key Assets ####